-And now there's us; and given a brain to think about all this we could easily upset the cart if we accepted Destiny.
+And now there's us, and given a brain to think about all this we could easily upset the cart if we accepted Destiny.
 We could stop making an effort; we could just sit and wait for our future, seeing as how it is already out there and coming our way.

 Did evolution come up with a devious carrot in order to perpetuate intelligent life on Earth?
-Just like it offers us fear (to escape danger), or ecstasy (to achieve birth), might evolution also have offered us the notion of choice (to progress)?
+Just like it offers us fear (to escape danger), or ecstasy (to achieve birth), might evolution also have offered us the notion of 'choice' (to progress)?

 In a sense, we already have such a fail-safe system programmed into our brains.
 Preservation of life is not something we question, it is automatic.
 Taking one's own life is extremely difficult, if not impossible for most of us.
-The decision, therefore, to consider our future and act to insure benefit and survival is all part of the same mechanism.
+The decision, therefore, to consider our destiny and act to insure benefit and survival is all part of the same mechanism.

 How does such a system work?
 You could say, decisions are habits.
 While we imagine we can choose to act with complete freedom and independence, choices we make are actually repetitive in nature.
 We are condition over time, we have evolved over time, and now our decision making is practically predetermined.